4 Critical Integrations For Your Inventory Management Solution

 Having a Point-Of-Sale (POS) application integrated with your inventory software can be a very useful tool for a small business.
 POS integrations make sure that every sale made in your storefront is reflected in your stock levels, in real time.
 This is valuable if you have multiple people in your organization that do sales.
 A POS integration ensures consistency in how your inventory is adjusted, and minimizes human error.

-While we’ve given higher ratings to other POS apps, Vend is the most widely supported integration for the Inventory Management market.
+While we’ve given higher ratings to other POS apps, Vend (see our review) is the most widely supported integration for the Inventory Management market.
 Designed with retail operations in mind, this application can be deployed across an unlimited number of stores, and supports a wide range of peripheral equipment, including cash drawers, label printers, receipt printers, and barcode scanners.
 There’s a built-in customer loyalty system, as well, which is a nice feature.

 So, that’s a quick overview of some of our top picks.
 To reiterate, these are the integrations we think are best for an Inventory Management software package.
 Each product has its strengths and weaknesses, so if we were discussing a different category, like Shipping, or Customer Relationship Management, this list could be entirely different.